-As a child, I remember waking up in the middle of the night with my legs aching in pain.
+As a child, I remember waking up in the middle of the night with growing pains — my legs would be aching with the most uncomfortable pain.
 Mom would give me a drink of milk, and tell me to go back to bed.
-Sometimes when it was really bad, she would wrap them up in a heating pad.
+Sometimes, when it was awful, she would wrap them up in a heating pad.

 Years later when my kiddos started having growing pains, I offered the same remedies my mom had taught me.
 Through their cries of discomfort, I would reassure them that these pains were a good thing.
 It meant their bodies were growing bigger and stronger.

 Anytime we choose to stretch our abilities, try hard things, take risks and expose our most vulnerable self we open a whole new world of possibilities.
-True growth only happens when we step outside of our comfort zone.
+Real growth has been proven to only happens when we step outside of our comfort zone.

 Alan Henry describes our comfort zone as “a behavioral space where your activities and behaviors fit a routine and pattern that minimizes stress and risk.”
 Pushing beyond that safe place elevates our anxiety and stress levels creating what science calls “Optimal Anxiety.”

 As with anything in life, too much is not a good thing.
 But just pushing a little further than what might be comfortable shows to have benefits in our performance, improving our coping abilities, and inspires us to try new things.